Proxy statement: Proxy advisory

-Traditionally, broker-dealers have been permitted to vote for "routine" proposals on behalf of their shareholders if the shareholders do not return the proxy statement.
-This has been controversial, and in 2006 the NYSE Proxy Working Group recommended that the rules, e.g. Rule 452, be modified so that uncontested director elections were not considered routine.
-Broker voting is, for the most part, governed by Rule 452.The SEC approved the rule on July 1, 2009.
+In many cases, shareholder votes—particularly institutional shareholder votes—are determined by proxy firms which advise the shareholders.
 In July 2010, the SEC announced that it was seeking public comment on the efficiency of the proxy system.
+Voting is important for corporate governance, but many of the votes are cast by institutional shareholders, including many who are passive investors.
+These organizations use proxy advisory firms, notably including Institutional Shareholder Services and Glass Lewis, to help them vote their shares in a responsible way.

+Broker voting

+Traditionally, broker-dealers have been permitted to vote for "routine" proposals on behalf of their shareholders if the shareholders do not return the proxy statement, and this practice has been controversial.
+In 2006 the NYSE Proxy Working Group recommended that the rules, e.g. Rule 452, be modified so that uncontested director elections were not considered routine and the SEC approved the rule on July 1, 2009.
+Broker voting is, for the most part, governed by Rule 452.

 Universal proxy ballots

 In contested elections for the board of directors, shareholders typically have to vote using either the management form ("card") listing management candidates or separately listing the contesting candidates in a dissident form.
 In 2016, the SEC proposed a rule requiring a "universal" proxy card so that shareholders could vote on a mix of candidates, which as of 2019 had not passed.